 - Clinic Leadership Institute projects.
 Each participant develops and carries out a leadership project that addresses the unique needs of their organization, as well as the leadership goals they have set.

 - Professional coaching.
-Each participant receives nine hours of executive coaching over the course of the 18-month institute and six hours of alumni coaching in the year following graduation from the program.
+Each participant receives nine hours of executive coaching over the course of the 18-month institute.

 - Personal learning plan.
 Each participant creates leadership goals that they work on throughout the program.
 The plan focuses on participants’ work with guidance from coaches and instructors.